 Interesting Article Regarding New Regulations Regarding Homecare

-The New York Times ran an blog article regarding an interview with Select Home Care regarding ways some employers are considering to survive recently enacted and currently pending changes regarding in-home care.
-The implementation of AB241 requiring overtime for caregivers in California and soon-to-be-imposed federal regulations requiring overtime for caregivers throughout the nation have employers scrambling to consider how they can keep in-home care affordable and profitable.
+The New York Times ran a blog article regarding an interview with Select Home Care regarding ways some employers are considering to survive recently enacted and currently pending changes regarding in-home care.
+The implementation of AB241 requiring overtime for caregivers in California and soon-to-be-imposed federal regulations requiring overtime for caregivers throughout the nation has employers scrambling to consider how they can keep in-home care affordable and profitable.

 The article suggests three alternatives employers are considering:

 - Raise rates to cover the increased costs, which will mean fewer people will be able to afford in-home care.
 Raising the costs will not increase the profit margins, but will result in fewer clients which means companies will have to do more with less.
-Companies could hire more workers so the employees each work less hours, but that will reduce the employee’s income and require more managers to oversee the work.
-This doesn’t result in more money for the workers, but could help keep the cost to the client down.
+Companies could hire more workers so the employees each work fewer hours, but that will reduce the employee’s income and require more managers to oversee the work.
+This doesn’t result in more money for the workers but could help keep the cost to the client down.

 - Switch employees to independent contractors.
 The article makes it seem like this is a viable option, but I have serious doubts this will be an effective solution.
 Particularly in California where there are hefty fines for willfully misclassifying an employee as an independent contractor, and given the broad definition of “employer,” under AB241, I don’t recommend this course of action in most cases.

 - Change the business model to a referral agency.
 Referral agencies do not employ the workers, but can still help families locate and hire quality workers.
 This could lower the costs for the families because they are not having to pay the profit margins for the caregivers, but it comes with its own sets of risks.
 Most likely, the family will become the employer, which means the family needs to understand and comply with the myriad of laws impacting employers and employees.
 This can be a daunting concern.